-If you’re considering replacement teeth, this article provides you with a top level overview of the whole dental implants procedure.
+If you’re considering replacement teeth, this article provides you with a top-level overview of the whole dental implant procedure.
 Please bear in mind that for specifics about your own treatment, you should call for a free consultation with our Dental Implant Co-ordinator.

 1. Dental implant discussions

 Once you have decided to progress with dental implants, you will discuss your own personal case with our dental implant specialist.
 Once the best option has been agreed on, you will be provided with a full treatment plan which highlights:

 - The costs of the dental implant procedure

 - What is included and excluded in those costs